Jayen Gerold

-Jayen Gerold (born 30 June 2004) is a Surinamese professional footballer who plays as an attacker in the Latvian Higher League for Auda.
+Jayen Gerold (born 30 June 2004) is a professional footballer who plays as an attacker in the Latvian Higher League for Auda.
+Born in the Netherlands, he represents Suriname internationally.

 Club career

 He played at AVV Zeeburgia until 2015 when he joined up with AZ Alkmaar at under-12 level.
 He was part of the AZ U18 side which won the U18 KNVB Cup.
 He made his professional debut for Jong AZ in the Eerste Divisie against Willem II in March 2023, providing an assist for Jayden Addai to score a late equaliser in a 2–2 draw.

 In April 2023, he was a member of the AZ Alkmaar U19 side which became the first Dutch club to win the UEFA Youth League, and featured in the final in Geneva as they defeated Croatian club Hajduk Split U19 5–0.
 In September 2023, he signed a new two-year professional contract with the club.

-He scored first league goals on 18 October 2024 in a 3–2 defeat against Helmond Sport.
+He scored his first league goals on 18 October 2024 in a 3–2 defeat against Helmond Sport.